June 3, 2017 | Last updated: March 9, 2020

 adds this package to package.json

-where all dependencies are stored
+where all dependencies are stored.

 TableMain of Hello World

-With everything installed, we can create an app.js
+With everything installed, we can create app.js

-file with a simple HTTP server that will serve our Hello World website:
+, a JS file with a simple HTTP server that will serve our Hello World website:

 Run the app